(Read about our ratings)

 The touch controls aren’t great.
-You can turn up their sensitivity, and I recommend you do, but even so they often missed taps completely.
+You can turn up their sensitivity, and I recommend you do, but even so, they often missed taps completely.
 There’s also a limited selection of functions you can assign, which is strange.
-For instance, you can assign the right earbud volume down, and the left volume up, but not the opposite.
+For instance, you can assign the right earbud volume down and the left volume up, but not the opposite.

 I should also mention the inclusion of Snapdragon Sound, a tech from Qualcomm.
 In theory it offers high-resolution audio transmission between a device and headphones.
-This is featured prominently in Edifier’s marketing, and there’s even a full-sized splash screen when you load into the app.
-The thing is, your phone also needs Snapdragon Sound to work, and your phone almost certainly does not have it.
+This is featured prominently in Edifier’s marketing, and there’s even a full-sized splash screen when you load the app.
+The thing is, your phone also needs Snapdragon Sound for it to work, and your phone almost certainly does not have it.
 Statistically speaking, you probably have either an Apple or Samsung phone.
 They don’t have Snapdragon.
 Some Sony, Xiaomi, and Motorola models do.
 Which is to say, this isn’t a feature worth worrying about, despite its seeming importance to Edifier.

 Overall I’d describe the NeoBuds’ sound as full, detailed, and having an enormous soundstage.
-They have a bit more bass than a purest might want, but have enough control that you can dial this back, or up, depending on what you prefer.
-The treble is smooth and clear, without being harsh.
+They have a bit more bass than a purist might want, but have enough control that you can dial this back, or up, depending on what you prefer.
+The treble is smooth and clear without being harsh.
 They combine many of my favorite audio aspects while simultaneously lacking aspects I don’t like.
 Or to put it another way, I really liked the sound of the NeoBuds S earphones.

-Take “All the Roadrunning” from Emmylou Harris and Mark Knopfler’s Real Live Roadrunning (16-bit/44.1kHz FLAC, Mercury / Tidal).
+Take “All the Roadrunning” from Emmylou Harris and Mark Knopfler’s Real Live Roadrunning (16-bit/44.1kHz FLAC, Mercury/Tidal).
 The crowd noise at the start sounded like it was coming from above my shoulders.
-Then the band kicked in and it spread from just beyond my ears.
+Then the band kicked in, and it spread from just beyond my ears.
 Knopfler’s gravel came in dead center.

-Or “Cover Me Up” by Jason Isbell (Southeastern, 16/44.1 FLAC, Southeastern / Tidal).
-The main acoustic guitar sat just beyond my left ear, the drums and the other acoustic drifted in over my right shoulder.
+Or “Cover Me Up” by Jason Isbell (Southeastern, 16/44.1 FLAC, Southeastern/Tidal).
+The main acoustic guitar sat just beyond my left ear; the drums and the other acoustic drifted in over my right shoulder.
 Just delightful.

-Some of the credit of the NeoBuds’ acoustical prowess is likely thanks to the fact there are two drivers in each earbud.
+Some of the credit for the NeoBuds’ acoustical prowess is likely thanks to the fact there are two drivers in each earbud.
 There’s a dynamic driver, like what most earphones have, and a balanced-armature driver.
 While this isn’t always a recipe for success, in this case Edifier’s engineers have done a great job playing to both drivers’ strengths.
 The bass was fuller and better controlled than from most earphones.
 It was not boomy, just deep.
 This was the kind of bass I enjoy.
 Not bass just for bass’s sake, but a bit extra down low.
-In the standard EQ modes there wasn’t an overabundance, but you can add in a lot in the Customized EQ and adding a bunch, as I tend to do, didn’t seem to overwhelm the hardware.
+In the standard EQ modes, there wasn’t an overabundance, but you can add in a lot in the Customized EQ, and adding a bunch, as I tend to do, didn’t seem to overwhelm the hardware.

-“Adagio for Tron” from Tron: Legacy Reconfigured (16/44.1 FLAC, Disney / Tidal ) is the Teddybears’ remix of one of the tracks from Daft Punk’s brilliant 2010 soundtrack.
+“Adagio for Tron” from Tron: Legacy Reconfigured (16/44.1 FLAC, Disney/Tidal ) is the Teddybears’ remix of one of the tracks from Daft Punk’s brilliant 2010 soundtrack.
 Not surprisingly, when the bass dropped here, it got dropped.
-Not only was the bass through the NeoBuds deep, and huge, it was well controlled.
+Not only was the bass through the NeoBuds deep and huge; it was well controlled.
 Like what you’d hope to hear at an EDM concert through a 10,000W PA.
 Well, without the SPL of course.